Portrait of Vittorio Giulini and La Marchesa - Italy

 The estate has been restored according to local regulations but respecting the traditional architecture, especially regarding domestic installations.
 In order to adapt the house to the basic needs of today’s lifestyle, I focused my attention on renovating the most urgent and necessary parts of it, such as the electrical system, as it is important to preserve the structure and the “taste” of a house without distorting its pure and ancient nature.

 The costs of maintaining a villa comprising 1200 square meters are incredibly high.
 Decision-makers often assume that the owners of historic buildings are well-off and do not need help preserving them.
 Yet, they fail to understand that obtaining commercial revenue from these properties is often something of the past.
 These houses were indeed the centre of the most important economic activities of our history: silk production, wine, woods and wheat.
-Yet, these type of farming activities do not bring sufficient revenues anymore.
-In our case, we also cannot change the landscape or built any additional structures since the land is registered as a landmark.
+Yet, this type of farming activities does not bring sufficient revenues anymore.
+In our case, we also cannot change the landscape or build any additional structures since the land is registered as a landmark.

-The support we get from the public authorities take the form of a tax relief allowing us to pay a reduced rate of 50% of the regular real estate tax.
+The support we get from the public authorities takes the form of a tax relief allowing us to pay a reduced rate of 50% of the regular real estate tax.
 Though it is welcomed, it is far from being sufficient.